grz0zrg/fsynth/README.md

  * sudo npm install csso -g
  * sudo npm install uglify-es -g

-The Anubis build system can be found [here](https://github.com/grz0zrg/nut) and this build system is called by the shell script named `nutbuild` (root folder)
+The Anubis build system can be found [here](https://github.com/grz0zrg/nut) and the build system is called by the shell script named `nutbuild` (root folder)

 ## How to setup your own server